keemanxp/apa-referencing-skill/README.md

-# APA 7th Edition Referencing & Citation Skill
+# APA Referencing & Citation (7th Ed) Skill for Claude

 A Claude skill for formatting, checking, correcting, and verifying academic references and citations according to APA 7th Edition rules.